subnero1/website/products/silver.md

     <div class='media-body product product-content'>
       <h3 style="text-transform: none;" id="embedded">Embedded Configuration</h3>
       <h4 style="text-transform: none;">WNC-M25MSE3</h4>
-      <p>Designed with ease of integration and flexibilty as the primary focus, the embedded configuration (EC) is ideal for integration to bigger platforms such as AUV, ROVs or sensors.
-Available with pressure hull option for free flodded platforms.</p>
+      <p>Designed with ease of integration and flexibility as the primary focus, the embedded configuration (EC) is ideal for integration to bigger platforms such as AUV, ROVs or sensors.
+Available with pressure hull option for free flooded platforms.</p>
     </div>
   </div>